zeromq/netmq/docs/message.md

     server.SendMessage(message);

-There is also another way of doing this, which is to use the NetMQ IOutgoingSocket.SendMore() (an internal interface) method.
-This doesn't have as many overloads as SendMessage but it is still ok, it allows you to send Byte[] and string data quite easily.
+There is also another way of doing this, which is to use the NetMQ <code>IOutgoingSocket.SendMore()</code> (an internal interface) method.
+This doesn't have as many overloads as <code>SendMessage</code> but it is still ok, it allows you to send Byte[] and string data quite easily.

-Here is an example of usage, where we are sending 2 string values using the IOutgoingSocket.SendMore() method
+Here is an example of usage, where we are sending 2 string values using the <code>IOutgoingSocket.SendMore()</code> method

     var client = ctx.CreateRequestSocket()